 - Salt to taste

-- Add in the coriander seeds, ajwain, ginger, green chillies and onion
+- Add in the coriander seeds, ajwain, ginger, green chillies and onion.
+Sauté this until the raw smell of ginger is gone.

-- Add the grated cauliflower, fenugreek leaves, salt and all the spice powders - Sauté this on a medium flame until all the excess moisture is gone - this takes time and so ensure to cook through well until it loses its moisture
+- Add the grated cauliflower, fenugreek leaves, salt and all the spice powders - Sauté this on a medium flame until all the excess moisture is gone - this takes time and so ensure to cook through well until no liquid.

 - After 15 minutes, take one dough ball, flatten it lightly with a rolling pin or hand, and stuff approx. 2 tablespoons of filling in the middle.